openssl/openssl/doc/designs/quic-design/quic-fifm.md

     up-to-date data at the time of transmission, so is preferred over `GCR` when possible.

-  - **\*q**: STREAM handling is handled as a special case by the QUIC Send Stream Manager.
-CRYPTO frame retransmission can also be handled using a QUIC Send Stream manager.
+  - Special — `STREAM`, `CRYPTO`: `STREAM` frame handling is handled as a special case by the QUIC Send Stream Manager. `CRYPTO` frame retransmission can also be handled using a QUIC Send Stream manager. (`CRYPTO` frames could also be handled via GCR, though suboptimally.
+We choose to use proper send stream management, just as for application data streams.)

   - Some frame types do not need to be retransmitted even if lost (`PING`, `PADDING`, `PATH_CHALLENGE`, `PATH_RESPONSE`).

-  - `CONNECTION_CLOSE` is a special case and is not retransmitted per se.
+  - Special — `CONNECTION_CLOSE`: This frame is a special case and is not retransmitted per se.

 ### Requirements